 Because of this comprehensive mathematical coding, the slightest distortion of the Quran's text or physical arrangement is immediately exposed.

-Note: where an author is not specified within an article, the material is by Rashad Khalifa, Ph.D.
+Note: where an author is not specified within an article, the material was published by Rashad Khalifa, Ph.D.